Blog>Cost Guides>uPVC sash windows cost guide

 Our costs are ballpark averages - get a local tradesperson to quote now

-The cost of uPVC sash windows varies depending on a number of factors.
-As you would expect, double glazed uPVC sash windows cost less than triple glazed sash windows, which are around 35% more expensive on average.
-Also, if your windows aren’t the easiest to access or your building suffers from structural damage, you may have to up your budget to account for the specialist equipment required.
+• Access: Also, if your windows aren't the easiest to access or your building suffers from structural damage, you may have to up your budget to account for the access equipment required

-The average cost of uPVC sash windows is also determined by the aesthetic you want to achieve.
-For example, if you want a wood effect window or coloured uPVC, the price will be on the higher end of the scale.
+• Style: The average cost of uPVC sash windows is also determined by the aesthetic you want to achieve.
+For example, if you want a wood effect window or coloured uPVC, the price will be on the higher end of the scale

-Window fitters will usually provide a quote to cover both the supply of the materials and the installation.
-It’s worth keeping in mind that, just as most home improvement jobs, these costs will usually be higher in London and the South East of England.
+• Labour rates: Window fitters will usually provide a quote to cover both the supply of the materials and the installation.
+It's worth keeping in mind that, just as most home improvement jobs, these costs will usually be higher in London and the South East of England

 FAQs